JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/color/separate_color.rst

 Description
 -----------
-This node decomposes an input color data and output its individual channels.
+This node decomposes input color data and outputs its individual channels.
 It supports RGB, HSV, HSL and YIQ color models.
 All are in linear color space.

 .. image:: images/separate_color_node.png